 In Libreview under Account Settings->My Devices you can delete all data send to Libreview from a particular device.
 So if you don't like the data or want to send everything anew with a new version of Juggluco, you can do that.
 Maybe it is a good idea, to decline to share your glucose and product-related data for the purposes of research under Account Settings->Profile

-To send also Amounts of insulin, carbohydrate etc. to Libreview you have to specify for each label what should be done with it (Settings->Libreview->Send amounts).
+To also send amounts of insulin, carbohydrate, etc. to Libreview you have to specify for each label what should be done with it (Settings->Libreview->Send amounts).

 I have to mention that you can also save glucose values in Juggluco itself, by going to Left middle menu-> export and select Stream, in this case you get a value for every minute.
 To view some statistics of these data you can go to Left middle menu-> Statistics (see Aggregate data).